Nagano Line (Kintetsu)

-The Nagano Line (長野線, Kintetsu Nagano-sen) is a railway line of Japanese private railway company Kintetsu Railway branching off Minami-Osaka Line at Furuichi in southern suburbs of Osaka.
+The Nagano Line (長野線, Kintetsu Nagano-sen) is a railway line of Japanese private railway company Kintetsu Railway.
+It branches off Minami-Osaka Line at Furuichi in southern suburbs of Osaka.
 The line connects cities of Habikino, Tondabayashi and Kawachi-Nagano in Osaka Prefecture, terminates at Kawachinagano with connection to Nankai Electric Railway Kōya Line.

 History

 The Nagano Line was constructed and opened between 1898 and 1902 as the sole line of Kayō Railway (河陽鉄道, Kayō Tetsudō) who aimed to connect inland town Kawachinagano to Kashiwara on the Kansai Main Line (then of Kansei Railway (関西鉄道, Kansei Tetsudō)).
 The company renamed itself the Osaka Railway Co. in 1919 (being the second company of that name) and decided and built its own line directly to Osaka, branching from Dōmyōji.
 The company then opened a line diverting from Furuichi to Nara Prefecture, to complete present Minami Osaka Line.
 Thus the line to Kawachi-Nagano became a branch line, present Nagano Line.

 The line was electrified at 1500 VDC in 1923, and the company merged with Kintetsu in 1944.
 The Furuichi - Kishi section was duplicated in 1957, and extended to Tondabayashi in 1974.

+In September 2024, services had to be reduced due to a shortage of drivers.